glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## reviewer-browse-today.py: Open 'Added Today' from Reviewer
+## reviewer-browse-today: Open 'Added Today' from Reviewer

 Adds a **menu item** into the **History menu** of the *Add* notes dialog that **opens a Browser on the 'Added Today'** view with the cards ordered by their creation time.